Disproportionate burden assessments

 We consider that the costs to conduct a full accessibility audit on this site and to invest in a web governance platform for our site will represent a disproportionate burden to the organisation in terms of cost.

 This disproportionate burden will apply until the council’s financial situation has been settled.
-Our Financial Recovery Plan is for 5 years, so we expect the disproportionate burden to apply until 2026.
+The Transformation Plan Update Report hopes to balance the budget by 2028/29, so we expect the disproportionate burden to apply until 2029.